A FEW WORDS ABOUT DOUG . . .

 OVERVIEW OF THE FOUR HOLY NAMES PAINTINGS

-SPRING ~ "Celebrating Spring at Holy Names Academy" (Revised, 2013) ~ This piece was a revision of the original 1997 portrait featured on the newsletter cover above.
+SPRING "CELEBRATING SPRING AT HOLY NAMES ACADEMY" (Revised, 2013) This piece was a revision of the original 1997 portrait featured on the newsletter cover above.
 I reworked it to commemorate the milestone celebration, donating a larger version to the event's live auction.

-SUMMERl ~ "Little Grotto in the Woods" (2004) ~ This piece portrayed the rustic shelter created by volunteers to house the statue of the Blessed Mother at what was once their Fort Wright Convent.
+SUMMERl • "LITTLE GROTTO IN THE WOODS" (2004) This piece portrayed the rustic shelter created by volunteers to house the statue of the Blessed Mother at what was once their Fort Wright Convent.
 The beloved stature was part of the Holy Names Academy Superior Street gardens as well.
 Sister Eilieen Rose and Faher Lehman, S.J. who blessed Doug and my marriage were included in the scene.
 Sadly, both these beloved inspiring souls have passed away.

-AUTUMN ~ "Autumn at the Academy Through the Years" (2010) ~ Seattle's Holy Names Acdaemy alum Betty Chandler commissioned this portrait.
+AUTUMN • "AUTUMN AT THE ACADEMY THROUGH THE YEARS" (2010) Seattle's Holy Names Acdaemy alum Betty Chandler commissioned this portrait.
 Together we donated framed prints to Seattle's HNA annual auction over a four-year period.
 Students, parents and alums just loved this artwork featuring classmates on the sidewalk wearing school uniforms spanning several decades.

-WINTER ~ "Snow Chapel at Holy Names Academy" (2012) ~ After seeing the old Spokane school building blanketed in snow one Winter, I was inspired to paint it a second time.
-Learn more about the dedication of this painting in the "Art Directing, Unveilings, Exhibits, Awards and More" section below.
+WINTER • "SNOW CHAPEL AT HOLY NAMES ACADEMY" After seeing the old Spokane school building blanketed in snow one Winter, I was inspired to paint it a second time.
+Learn more about the dedication of this painting in the Art Directing, Unveilings, Exhibits, Awards and More section below.

-A SPECIAL THANK YOU ~ Doug and I owe so much gratitude to the Holy Names Sisters for their love and support during the seve- year battle with Doug's cancer.
-In addtion to all of their worthy projects and activities, when challenges would flare, the first person I phoned for support was Sister Celine Steinberger.
-She and the sisters sent prayers for patience, perseverance, and complete recovery when times were extremely tourgh.
+A SPECIAL THANK YOU Doug and I owe so much gratitude to the Holy Names Sisters for their love and support during my Doug's 6-year battle with cancer.
+In addtion to all of their worthy projects and activities, when challenges would flare, the first person I phoned for support was Sr Celine Steinberger.
+She and the sisters sent prayers for patience, perseverance, and complete recovery.
 Often these made all the differents.
-Sadly, this "angel on earth" passed away suddenly on Christmas Day, 2017.
+Sadly, Sr. Celene, our "angel on earth," passed away suddenly on Christmas Day, 2017.
 We and others missed her terribly.
-NOTE: Sister Celine Steinberger is pictured below in the "Art Directing, Unveilings, Exhibits, Awards and More" section at the unveiling of the "Snow Chapel at Holy Names" painting.
+NOTE: Sr. Celine Steinberger is pictured below in the Art Directing, Unveilings, Exhibits, Awards and More section at the unveiling of the "SNOW CHAPEL AT HOLY NAMES ACADEMY" painting.

 2015 CHRISTMAS COMMISSION FROM SISTER CELINE